Adisri2641/aditifrist-project/README.md

 # aditifrist-project
-This is my first ever project
+This is my first-ever project
+author - aditi srivastava